Become a Residential Adviser

 There are a range of living options available to RAs - from shared RA flats to individual studio apartments.
 You can have a look at the different Halls of Residence, and room types, here.
 You will be given the opportunity to state your preference on your application form, however allocations will be made based on where RA support is needed most.

 You will need to complete an online application you can find on the University jobs page here, simply search for ‘Residential Adviser’.
-Applications will close on Sunday 14th June.
 If shortlisted, you will be invited to interview for a position with a panel consisting of the Hall Warden and a member of the Halls Life Team.
-Due to the current situation interviews will take place online from the week commencing 22nd June.
-You will be contacted directly to be given a specific date and time.
 If you are successful at interview we will send further information regarding next steps.
-We are provisionally hoping that successful applicants who have met all of the necessary requirements outlined in the ‘RA Recruitment Process’ document here, will be able to move in to halls from September 2020.
+Successful applicants will need to meet all of the necessary requirements outlined in the ‘RA Recruitment Process’ document here.

 - Read Next